vineetdhanawat/email-bomber/README.md

 		$additional_parameters = "-f"." ".$emailfrom;

-That also changes Received-SPF: pass to Received-SPF: softfail
+That also changes Received-SPF: pass to Received-SPF: softfail which can be fixed by setting an SPF record for the domain and enabling DKIM

 Reference http://stackoverflow.com/questions/8236312/how-to-remove-via-and-server-name-when-sending-mails-with-php